List of Marvel Comics teams and organizations: Fritz Tiboldt's Circus of Crime

 Originally a spy organization employed by the Nazis during World War II, Tiboldt's Circus was a traveling circus led by Fritz Tiboldt, the Ringmaster.
 His circus consists of the primate-like Missing Link, the snake charmer Omir, the midget Tommy Thumb, the Trapeze Trio, and the strongman Zandow.
 He and his performers would use their special skills and talents to rob their audiences.
 He was sent to America to murder US Government officials using the cover of his circus activities.
-Tiboldt and his gang fell afoul of Captain America and were deported back to Germany, where Fritz Tiboldt and his wife were subsequently murdered by their former employers.
+Tiboldt and his gang fell afoul of Captain America and were deported back to Germany, where Tiboldt and his wife were subsequently murdered by their former employers.

 Maynard Tiboldt's Circus of Crime

-Fritz Tiboldt's son Maynard became the next Ringmaster and formed his Circus of Crime with Clown, Princess Python, Strongman, Teena the Fat Lady, Human Cannonball, the Great Gambonnos, Live Wire, Rajah, and Fire-Eater.
-Other members later joined and Ringmaster even brainwashed some known characters to work for the Circus of Crime at different points.
+Fritz Tiboldt's son Maynard became the next Ringmaster and formed a version of the Circus of Crime with Clown, Princess Python, Strongman, Teena the Fat Lady, Human Cannonball, the Great Gambonnos, Live Wire, Rajah, and Fire-Eater.
+Other members later joined and Ringmaster even brainwashed superheroes to work for the Circus of Crime at different points.

 Ringmistress' Circus of Crime

-At the time when Doctor Strange, Clea, and Bats were tasked by Umar to watch over Clea's younger sister Donna at Coney Island, an incarnation of the Circus of Crime was formed not far away.
-It is led by Ringmistress and consisting of knife-thrower Stefan Stiletto, strongman Chief Beef, and gymnast Gym-Nasty.
+When Doctor Strange, Clea, and Bats were tasked by Umar to watch over Clea's younger sister Donna at Coney Island, an incarnation of the Circus of Crime was formed nearby.
+It is led by Ringmaster's daughter Ringmistress and consisting of knife-thrower Stefan Stiletto, strongman Chief Beef, and gymnast Gym-Nasty.